 Cathedral Square (Piazza Duomo) in Catania, Sicily, Italy

 Take in the views of the plain of Catania before exploring some of the must-see attractions.
 Start your visit at the Piazza del Duomo before visiting the Duomo of Catania itself.
-Spend some of your day climbing Mount Etna before coming back down to relax with delicious seafood at Canni & Pisci while you watch the sunset.
+Spend some of your days climbing Mount Etna before returning to relax with delicious seafood at Canna & Pisci while you watch the sunset.

 Day Trip to the Aegadian Islands